vvanpo/etiketfs/README.md

 ## Glossary

-* *File*: A combination of content (a sequence of bytes) and intrinsic metadata.
+* *File*: A combination of content (a sequence of bytes) and metadata.

-  Files can enumerate all their intrinsic metadata property names.
-The file format constrains which properties are available on the file, both attributive (writeable) and derived.

-* *Filesystem*: A collection of files, metadata, and the resources needed to persist them.
+* *Filesystem*: A collection of files and the resources needed to persist them.

-  The filesystem can be queried for:
-  * A selection of all files.
-  * To enumerate the metadata properties in common amongst the files in a selection.
-  * Change notifications for metadata properties belonging to the files in a selection.
-If the property is added, removed, or updated for a file in the selection, a notification will be sent.
-  * Extrinsic metadata associations by identifier (i.e. list all files with property \<name\>) or selection (list all properties associated with files in \<selection\>).

-* *Filter*: An operation on a selection, via a predicate applied on a metadata property common to them, producing a subselection.
-Filters are typed and can only operate on properties of matching type.
+* *Filter*: An operation mapping a selection to a subselection, via a predicate applied on metadata properties.

   Filters update reactively with filesystem state changes.
 This can be caused by changes in the input selection (i.e. a file that is in the output selection is